The Perfect 3 or 4 Days in the Lake District Itinerary

 When you’re done hiking, head back to the lake to enjoy an afternoon by the water.
 Of course, you can always spend a few hours simply lounging by the lake and exploring the local shops and restaurants, but the more adventurous visitors might enjoy something a bit more active.

 Activities include such things s sailing lessons through the Glenridding Sailing Centre or kayaking and cliff-jumping with Lake District Outdoor Activities.
-For those who are only spending 3 days in the Lake District, this marks the end of your Lake District itinerary.

 Ullswater Lake